eagle1-sys/whereis-api-v0/README.md

    flyctl auth login
    ```

-4. **Create Database cluster**
+4. **Create Database instance**
    ```bash
    fly postgres create
    ```

 5. **Deploy the Application**

-   Run the following command to deploy the app to Fly.io.
-This will use the Dockerfile to build and deploy your application:
+   Update `fly.toml` and `Dockerfile` if neccesary, then run the following command to deploy the app to Fly.io:
-      bash
       ```bash
       flyctl deploy
       ```